gabr42/OmniThreadLibrary/README.md

 ### Is OmniThreadLibrary supported on my platform?

-At the moment, OTL supports Delphi 2007, 2009, 2010, XE, XE2, XE3, XE4, XE5, XE6, XE7, and XE8 on Win32 and Win64 platforms using the VCL framework.
+At the moment, OTL supports Delphi 2007, 2009, 2010, XE, XE2, XE3, XE4, XE5,
+XE6, XE7, XE8, and 10 Seattle on Win32 and Win64 platforms using the VCL framework.
 There are no plans to support older Delphi compilers.
-OS X and FireMonkey will probably be supported in the future, but there are no specific plans for them yet.
+We are working on support for mobile devices, OS X, and FireMonkey.

 ### How do I get support?